malusarej/jsonapi/README.md

 ## Description

-My Project is a Python package that extends the json.JSONEncoder and json.JSONDecoder so that complex and range objects can be both serialized and deserialized.
+This project is a Python package that extends the json.JSONEncoder and json.JSONDecoder so that complex and range objects can be both serialized and deserialized.

 ### Coding example

 from jsonapi import jsonapi

 complex_num = complex(2.0, 3.0)